 Ref Initials Organisation Document name Paragraph Policy Comments Suggested modifications Officer Response be offered to these site.
 Suspect that this has not even been given any consideration.
 10.4 For existing allotment sites it intended to work towards a minimum standard during the life of this strategy.
-New sites shall meet these standards as a minimum; · Access Gates - Vehicle Pedestrian o Minimum width - 3.0m 1.5m o Minimum height - 1.8m 1.8m o Construction - Metal Metal · Boundary Fences - (Where existing boundaries are deemed by the supervising officer to be accessible.) o Minimum height - 1.8m o Construction - 50 x 50 x 3mm weld-mesh on 12.5 or 25m rolls fixed onto 1800 x 50 x 50 x 5mm angle iron fence posts. · Haulage Ways - o Minimum width - 3.0m o Construction - Crushed stone or similar approved retained by PCC edging. · Pathways - o Minimum width - 1.2m o Construction - Grass. · Water Supply - o 30mm metered supply with auto-fill water-troughs at not more than 50m intervals. · Toilets - o Type - Composting: male and female, inc. disabled access. · Communal Store - o Type - Steel container for storing machinery, fuel, chemicals securely.
+New sites shall meet these standards as a minimum; Access Gates - Vehicle Pedestrian o Minimum width - 3.0m 1.5m o Minimum height - 1.8m 1.8m o Construction - Metal Metal Boundary Fences - (Where existing boundaries are deemed by the supervising officer to be accessible.) o Minimum height - 1.8m o Construction - 50 x 50 x 3mm weld-mesh on 12.5 or 25m rolls fixed onto 1800 x 50 x 50 x 50m angle iron fence posts.
+Haulage Ways - o Minimum width - 3.0m o Construction - Crushed stone or similar approved retained by PCC edging.
+Pathways - o Minimum width - 1.2m o Construction - Grass.
+Water Supply - o 30mm metered supply with auto-fill water-troughs at not more than 50m intervals.
+Toilets - o Type - Composting: male and female, inc. disabled access. communal Store - o Type - Steel container for storing machinery, fuel, chemicals securely.
 10.4 Total Farce .
 Very few of the existing sites meet anywhere near these standards.
 How much of this has been provided by NBBC over the last 20 years?
-The only reason anything has been done is because potentially there may have been safety issues, otherwise the work would not have 202.42 RM Bedworth & District Horticultural Council Allotment Strategy 2012- 2022 and 2017- 2062 10.5 been carried out. i.e. new gates on Bulkington Road Bedworth.
+202.42 RM Bedworth & District Horticultural Council Allotment Strategy 2012- 2022 and 2017- 2062 10.5 been carried out. i.e. new gates on Bulkington Road Bedworth.
 10.5 In addition to these requirements, on those sites with more than 50 plots the provision of a secure communal site office/store will be encouraged, subject to the Association securing the necessary external funding and any necessary planning consents.
 10.5 Subject to the Association securing the necessary external funding and any necessary planning consents.
-This says it all;.
-NBBC have no interest in helping any of the allotment sites.
+This says it all; NBBC have no interest in helping any of the allotment sites.
 The Council's Parks and Open Space Team deal with allotments and are currently carrying out a new Allotment Strategy.
 The comments from this response have been passed to that Team.